aimclub/ReDKG/README.md

 python kg_run
 ```

-To learn representations in ypur own project, use:
+To learn representations in your own project, use:

 ```python
 from kge import KGEModel